 The government, meanwhile, has invested in its fire prevention capabilities, which drew heavy criticism in the Carmel fire’s wake.
 It has united the local fire stations under a new national umbrella agency and invested nearly $100 million in fire equipment and personnel.
 The funds have paid for new gear for firefighters, an expanded fleet of trucks and, for the first time, a fleet of eight planes dedicated to fire prevention.
 Each plane can spray nearly 80,000 gallons of water.

 Still, Fire and Rescue Service spokesman Yoram Levy said, Israel has a long way to go.
 He said the goal is to be able to respond to fires within nine minutes.
 The average now is 14.

 The government has promised the service an additional $268 million over five years.
 But with Israel facing a $10-billion budget deficit this year, Levy suspects that may turn out to be an empty promise.

-“Now we’re talking about budget cuts, and were saying they want to cut us,” he told JTA.
+“Now we’re talking about budget cuts, and [members of Knesset] were saying they want to cut us,” he told JTA.
 “They’re definitely going to try.”